AdvancedCustomFields/docs/fields/text_area.md

   Set a default value for this field when creating a new post.

 - **Formatting**
   This option will determine how to render the value.
-Selecting “HTML” will convert any tags in the value to html tags.
-Selecting “auto <br />” will convert any new lines to html line breaks.
-Selecting “None” will not convert any tags and you will see any html displayed as normal text.
+Selecting “HTML” will convert any tags in the value to HTML tags.
+Selecting “auto <br />” will convert any new lines to HTML line breaks.
+Selecting “None” will not convert _any_ tags and you will see any HTML displayed as normal text similar to regular content.

 ## Template usage